CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	2017-09-02T09:47:38.579110> python CloudSMS.py "TC/22.5" "1,16,6,2,9,6,-57" "125,5,12" "2017-09-02T09:47:19.959" "00000027EBBEDA21"
 	2017-09-02T09:47:38.579381> --> cloud end

-However, currently, it is not possible to have Internet connectivity and SMS support at the same time.
+However, currently, **it is not possible to have Internet connectivity and SMS support at the same time**.
+Therefore, if you want to enable the Loranga SMS feature at boot time, run:

+	> ./enable-loranga-SMS-on-boot.sh

+This simple script simply creates a file called use_loranga_SMS_on_boot.txt.
+The start_gw.sh script, called at boot time, now also checks for this file and will power on the modem before launching the gateway program and post-processing stage.
+You can disable the usage of Loranga SMS on boot with:

+	> ./disable-loranga-SMS-on-boot.sh

+which simply deletes the use_loranga_SMS_on_boot.txt file.
+Note that if you have both use_loranga_Internet_on_boot.txt and use_loranga_SMS_on_boot.txt then the priority is the Internet connection.
+Remember to use disable-loranga-internet-on-boot.sh if you want only the SMS features.

 Raspberry PI Zero
 -----------------